Social media is part of the modern communication culture and can support event marketing enormously.

 Option: Find Influencer

-If you've found a way to create good content on a regular basis, have a small but mighty number of followers, and are flowing with Instagram at all, maybe it's time for a little boost.
-Influencers can help with that.
-Influencers are Instagram users who have a particularly large number of followers and whose posts are therefore seen by a great many people.
-Simply use the search function to look for accounts that fit your topic and have a particularly large number of followers (i.e. at least several thousand).
-Now you can contact this person and ask them if they find your topic interesting and would like to post about it.
-Of course, it has to be attractive to the influencer in question - so think about what you can offer in return.
+Just use the search function to look for accounts that fit your topic and have a particularly large number of followers (at least several thousand).
+You can then contact this person and ask them whether they find your topic interesting and would like to post about it.
+Of course, it has to be attractive to the respective influencer - so think about what you can offer in return.
 The most obvious thing is to offer a post on your profile in return.

 If you're interested in using social media at the event itself, check out the next article in this series: